East Los Angeles.

 When the sun goes down, East L.A. becomes a battleground for power, gangsta respect and territory - a place of fear, violence and terror.

 Several teens and young adults who were raised and/or born in East L.A. lost family, friends, homes and/or dignity as a result of just living in the city.
 These several people eventually found each other while trying to make a difference in East L.A., trying to stem the tidal wave of violence and murder each on their own.
-One such teen, Michael Parks, put together the team, realizing that when they worked together, they actually made a difference.
+One such teen, Michael Parks AKA Saint Michael, put together the team, realizing that when they worked together, they actually made a difference.

-Instead of actively going out looking for trouble or inciting violence, they all decided to help the community through random acts of kindness, setting up homeless shelters, a food bank, a community garden, and 'skill learning' schooling with professionals from all around Los Angeles.
-Using an old abandoned East L.A.
-Transportation Authority warehouse, they've since set up shop there to help others and have a place of their own to call home.
+Instead of actively going out looking for trouble or inciting violence, this band of young people decided to help the community through random acts of kindness, setting up homeless shelters, a food bank, a community garden, and 'skill learning' schooling with professionals from all around Los Angeles...and protecting them from the brutality of gangs and neighborhood violence.
+Using an abandoned East L.A.
+Transportation Authority warehouse, they've since set up shop to help others and have a place of their own to call home.

 When gangs, violence and crime come calling, Hardcorps is there to push back.
-Any innocents in need of Hardcorps help in protecting the innocent and/or helping save lives/livelihoods have but to ask.
+Any innocents in need of Hardcorps help have but to ask.
 As payment for their help, all Hardcorps asks for is for the requester to help volunteer and assist at the warehouse...so as to help others that are equally down and out and in need of help.

-The mayor of East L.A. has granted the warehouse Hardcorp resides in with a 99-year tax and property tax free contract for $1, and as such, has associated Hardcorps as a non-profit organization that others can donate to.
-Each year since, Hardcorps receives over $2 million in charity and donations, all of which goes directly to the warehouse, shelter, food, family resources, skill training and the community.
+The mayor of East L.A. has granted the warehouse to Hardcorps with a 99-year tax and property tax free contract for $1 so long as Hardcorps exists.
+They were also made a non-profit organization that others can donate to (Hardcorps LTD).
+Each year since then, Hardcorps has received over $2 million in donations, all of which goes directly to helping others, maintain the warehouse and provide shelter, food, family resources and skills training to those who need it most in the community.

-MDUverse Info: Hardcorps was created 18 Jan 2017.
+MDUverse Info: Hardcorps was created 21 July 2015.
 Changes and updates to the team's origin and characters were done by Don "Major Deej" Finger with assistance from Sean Nunley and Eric Finger.
 Was designed to be a teen East L.A. group of exceptional kids that rather than go down the dark/gang path, they decided to help others and make a difference.
 They run a homeless shelter, a food bank and a farmer's market.
 They offer up services to those in need, but for those who can pay, 'donations' are always accepted.
-Although considered heroes in the community, some folks consider the team vigilantes, especially El Patron.
+Although considered heroes in the community, some folks consider the team vigilantes, especially the one called El Patron.